RasaHQ/rasa/README.md

 - Alexa Skills
 - Google Home Actions

-Rasa's primary purpose is to help build contextual, and layered conversations with lots of back-and-forth.
+Rasa's primary purpose is to help build contextual, layered conversations with lots of back-and-forth.
 To have a real conversation, you need to use your memory and build on things said previously.
 Rasa lets you do that in a scalable way.